Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 q.task_done()

-## Start a thread
+## Launching the thread

 threading.Thread(target=worker, daemon=True).start()

-## Add tasks to the queue
+## Adding tasks to the queue

 for item in range(5):